wsadza/metal/README.md

+> [!NOTE]
+> This project acts as a glue, integrating multiple solutions and patterns.

 # Metal

 Ever been fascinated by remote gaming?
 Same!
 Inspired by the [`selkies-gstreamer`](https://github.com/selkies-project/selkies-gstreamer) project (a relic of [`Google Stadia's`](https://github.com/GoogleCloudPlatform/selkies-examples/tree/master) epicness), I decided to repack their [`egl solution`](https://github.com/selkies-project/docker-nvidia-egl-desktop) for fun and glory - obviously.